Two dimensional gravity waves at low regularity I: Energy estimates: Bounds for the linearized equation

 We compute the contributions from $(\tw_1, \tr_1)$ when inserted in the left hand side of \eqref{eq:para-linearized}, separating the output into the three components as in the statement of the lemma.
 It is instructive to compare the leading order bilinear interactions with the normal form computations in the proof of Proposition \ref{prop:cubiccommutator}, though the situation here is more delicate as we cannot apply an exponential conjugation to lower the order of our source terms and corrections.

 \

 1) We begin by computing the first equation in \eqref{eq:para-linearized}, starting with the high-low corrections in $(\tw_1, \tr_1)$.
 After commuting $D_t$ with $\D_\alpha$,

-we have the following four contributions to the first equation, using the para-Leibniz rule in Lemma~\ref{l:para-L}, then part (b) of Lemma \ref{l:XY-mat} for the para-material derivative of $X$, and Lemma~\ref{l:Dtwr} for the para-material derivative of $(w, r)$ (combined with the secondary bound \eqref{nf-bd2} on $(\tw_1, \tr_1)$ to justify absorbing the source terms into $(G, K)$):
+we have the following four contributions to the first equation, using the para-Leibniz rule in Lemma~\ref{l:para-L}, (precisely the $\sigma = 0$ case of the bound \eqref{Leibniz-T0+}), then part (b) of Lemma \ref{l:XY-mat} for the para-material derivative of $X$, and Lemma~\ref{l:Dtwr} for the para-material derivative of $(w, r)$ (combined with the secondary bound \eqref{nf-bd2} on $(\tw_1, \tr_1)$ to justify absorbing the source terms into $(G, K)$):

 Consider the middle term of the first contribution.
 Applying the product rule, we have

 The first two terms (note $T_{w_\alpha}P [(1 - \bar Y)R] = P T_{w_\alpha} b$) are two of the high-low paradifferential truncations in $\cG_1$.